nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 * Customers' name should only include Latin alphabet and/or numeric characters.
+* Phone number must be at least 3 digits long.

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**
-A person can have any number of tags (including 0).
+1. A person can have any number of tags (including 0).
-System does not check for duplicate emails.
+2. System does not check for duplicate emails.
 </div>
 <div markdown="span" class="alert alert-primary">
 :bulb: **Future improvement:** Support special characters (e.g /, Æ) for name field.